-For sealed systems it is assumed here that any cold water booster set and/or pressure reducing valve is already commissioned and set to the correct pressure.
+For sealed systems, it is assumed here that any cold water booster set and/or pressure reducing valve is already commissioned and set to the correct pressure.

-- 1. Start with primary, secondary flow, return and cold feed valves closed, anti-stratification and secondary re-circulation pumps off. - 2.
-Close the drain valve - 3.
-For sealed systems ensure auto-air vent is operational - 4.
-For sealed systems open manual vent valves - 5.
-For sealed systems open expansion vessel isolation valve - 6.
-Open the cold feed valve and slowly fill the calorifier with cold water - 7.
-For sealed systems when water reaches the manual vent valve, close it - 8.
-When the calorifier is full slowly introduce the hot fluid to the tube bundle. - 9.
-Allow the unit to heat up. - 10.
-Adjust the temperature control gradually and ensure that the correct operating temperature is maintained by it. - 11.
-If the calorifier is open vented and shares a vent with other calorifiers, connect it to the common vent using the 3-way valve - 12.
-Carefully open the secondary flow and return valves - 13.
-Open anti-stratification pump isolation valves - 14.
-Switch anti-stratification and secondary re-circulation pumps' power on
+- 1. Start with primary, secondary flow, return and cold feed valves closed, and anti-stratification and secondary re-circulation pumps off. - 2.
+Close the drain valve. - 3.
+For sealed systems, ensure auto-air vent is operational. - 4.
+For sealed systems open the manual vent valves. - 5.
+For sealed systems, open the expansion vessel isolation valve. - 6.
+Open the cold feed valve and slowly fill the calorifier with cold water. - 7.
+For sealed systems, when the water reaches the manual vent valve, close it. - 8.
+When the calorifier is full, slowly introduce the hot fluid to the tube bundle. - 9.
+Allow the unit to heat up. - Adjust the temperature control gradually and ensure that the correct operating temperature is maintained by it. - 11.
+If the calorifier is open vented and shares a vent with other calorifiers, connect it to the common vent using the 3-way valve. - 12.
+Carefully open the secondary flow and return the valves. - 13.
+Open the anti-stratification pump isolation valves. - 14. switch the anti-stratification and secondary re-circulation pumps' power on.

-Important Notes:
+Important Notes

-Check that all gaskets are effective when the unit is operating - some bolt tightening may be necessary after the unit has been first heated and subsequently from time to time.

-Following installation and commissioning it is advisable to remove, clean and re-assemble any strainers.
+Check that all gaskets are effective when the unit is operating.
+Some bolt tightening may be necessary after the unit has been first heated and subsequently from time to time.
+Following installation and commissioning, it is advisable to remove, clean and re-assemble any strainers.

-All fluids must be drained when the unit is out of operation to prevent freezing or possible corrosion.
+All fluids must be drained when the unit is out of operation, to prevent freezing or possible corrosion.